 Speaking and publications

-From time to time I do public speaking at events and publish posts about topics related to user experience and the web here on my blog.
+From time to time I do public speaking at events and publish posts about topics related to accessibility, usability and the web here on my blog.
 I've given talks previously at events including London Web Standards , Front-end London, UX Brighton and Internet Explorers Kent.

 Profile photo taken by Julie Anne Noying